Cultured Guru Logo

 Fermented Gingerbread

-It is so easy to make fermented sourdough gingerbread cookies.
+It is so easy to make sourdough fermented gingerbread cookies.
 The key to making a great sourdough cookie is weighing the ingredients with a kitchen scale, and making sure you mix the ingredients in the right order.

 The order you mix the ingredients is what determines the texture of the cookie.
 Simply follow the directions in the recipe card to incorporate sourdough starter into these cookies while maintaining a quality cookie texture.